ZilDuck/Zilkroad-Docs-Client/docs/features/adverts.md

 ## Advertising banner

-There is an advertising banner which appears on most pages and has a lot of real estate to advertise with.
+There is an advertising banner which appears on most pages.

 Please contact hello@zilkroad.io with the subject line \[Banner advertising\] with :